SaiManish48/SaiManish/README.md

 ## Welcome to My work portfolio

 ### Project Description
-I-LMS means Intelligent Learningb Management System.
-Thid Project is an attempt to invent Aritificial Intelligence techniques to personalize learning by doing education.
-The main feature is to trace student learning activity in the scaffold identies student learning difficulties.
+I-LMS means Intelligent Learning Management System.
+This Project is an attempt to invent Aritificial Intelligence techniques to personalize learning by doing education.
+The main feature is to trace student learning activity in the scaffold identifies student learning difficulties.
 Learning diagnosis models to recommend fully automated or human powered support to the student.

 ### Technologies
 - Micro-Services API using Python/Node.js